pollobkhalil/vehicles-rental-system-db/README.md

 ##  How to Use This Project
 1. Open the `queries.sql` file.
-2. Copy the code into your PostgreSQL editor (like pgAdmin or an online SQL runner).
+2. Copy the code into your PostgreSQL editor (like pgAdmin or an Beekeper studio).
 3. Run the **Schema** section first, then the **Insert** section, and finally the **Queries** to see the magic!